Claiming Compensation for Domestic Violence

 The CICA scheme rules require the victim to evidence the fact that they are blameless and that your attacker cannot benefit from any financial award made.
 This means claims can be turned down if the abuse was from a partner, and you have chosen to remain with that partner.
 The CICA scheme sets out how to determine eligibility for compensation.
 Domestic violence claims are specifically referred to in the most recent version of the scheme (updated in 2012), where compensation tariffs of between £2,000 and £8,200 are payable depending on the level of physical injury sustained.
 There is also a separate section for abuse suffered by children.

-Why should I use a domestic violence solicitor to help make a domestic abuse claim?
+Why should I use a criminal injury lawyer to help make a domestic abuse claim?

-Please get in touch with our domestic abuse soliticors and we will tell you if we are able to take your case on a no win, no fee basis.
+Please get in touch with our domestic abuse lawyers and we will tell you if we are able to take your case on a no win, no fee basis.
 Most CICA claims are handled on this basis, and this is done in the reasonable belief that the claim is more likely than not to succeed.
-We offer a no win, no fee agreement on domestic violence cases with a likely deduction of only 25% + VAT from the compensation in legal fees, and only if the claim is successful.
+We offer a no win, no fee agreement on domestic violence cases only if the claim is successful.
 This means you have no risk of legal costs unless you win, when the costs are paid out of the compensation.

 For more information please call Winston Solicitors Domestic Abuse CICA Helpline on 0113 320 5000 or email cica@winstonsolicitors.co.uk to find out more about our CICA services.